-The capital management policy is to manage to the target capital level of 140% of the Company's own assessment of the capital required under Solvency II Pillar 2 - subject to a minimum of £51m.
+The capital management policy is to manage to the target capital level of 130% of the Company's own assessment of the capital required under Solvency II Pillar 2 - subject to a minimum of £50m.
 Where the actual capital exceeds the target level, a dividend should be paid to bring the solvency margin down to the target level.
-The risk appetite is that the solvency margin should remain above 130% of the Company's assessment of the capital required.
+The risk appetite is that the solvency margin should remain above 120% of the Company's assessment of the capital required.
 The appetite range considered various factors such as the impact of various market events, future growth of the Company and market practice.

-The Company's Solvency Capital Requirement (SCR) is determined on a Standard Formula basis with an additional voluntary capital add-on (VCAO).
-The VCAO has reduced from £25.9m to £18.2m in 2021.
+The Company's Solvency Capital Requirement (SCR) is determined on a Standard Formula basis with an additional Voluntary Capital Add-on (VCAO).
+The VCAO has remained at £18.2m in 2022.